sonhn85/DuckDBExcelAddin/README.md

 Use **EXEC** when parameter binding or multiple statements are required.

-Use **QUERY** when working with PIVOT or advanced DuckDB SQL features.
+Use **QUERY** when working with dynamic PIVOT or advanced DuckDB SQL features.

 ---